starodubtsevconsulting/confs/README.md

 ```bash
 ./setup.sh
 ```
+Tip: run `./check.sh` first to see what is already installed before deciding which folders to run.

 Some setup scripts may overlap and try to install already installed packages.
 That is OK and intentional.